HumamBahoo/humambahoo-website/README.md

 # Humam Bahoo Website

-This is my personal portfolio website.
+A personal portfolio website built with Gatsby.js, and Sass/Scss, and using Sanity.io as its content management system (CMS).